Spring outlooks highlight severe weather threat in South and worsening drought in West

 “Warmer-than-average temperatures this spring and low soil moisture will allow drought conditions to develop and expand in the southern and central Great Plains as well as southern Florida,” wrote the National Weather Service.

-The drought will likely have a bearing on fire season, drying fuels and lining up the ingredients to jump-start wildfire season.
+The drought will likely have a bearing on fire season, drying fuels and lining up the ingredients to jump-start it.
 It’s part of a trend favoring more compressed wintertime wet seasons and extended periods of conditions favorable for wildfires.

 A sneak peek at summer

 Looking further ahead, forecasters are calling for a warm summer just about everywhere in the contiguous United States.
-The Weather Company is calling for above-average temperatures coast to coast, with the biggest departures from normal over the central Plains into the northern tier and Rockies.
+The Weather Company is calling for above-average temperatures coast to coast, with the biggest departures from normal over the central Plains into the northern tier and the Rockies.
 That’s what would be expected in a La Niña environment.

 The Weather Company is also predicting this summer could be the sixth-warmest on record nationwide since 1950, largely a product of the western drought.